 Year 9 transition review meeting

-Children and young people with an Education, Health and Care Plan (EHCP) will have a review meeting every year throughout their time at school or college to check that the support they receive is still appropriate and effective.
+Children and young people with an Education, Health and Care Plan (EHCP) will have a review meeting every year at school or college, to check that the support they receive is still appropriate and effective.

 What is a Transition Review Meeting for?

-The Transition Review Meeting in Year 9 marks the start of planning for the young person's transition to adulthood.
+The Transition Review Meeting in Year 9 is the start of planning the young person's transition to adulthood.
 This means thinking about what they will want to do when they leave school at age 16+, including:

-• Their next steps in education, as all young people must remain in education, employment or training until age 18.
+• Next steps in education.
+All young people must stay in education, employment or training until 18 years old.

 • Training and employment opportunities.